isneru/project-structuring/README.md

 │   ├── Component.tsx                   # React Component
 │   ├── index.ts                        # Used solely for the purpose to export * to its parent directory
 │   └── styles.ts (*)                   # (*) Used when using styled-components in the project
-└── ...
+├── index.ts                            # Used solely for the purpose to export * to its parent directory └── ...
 ```